*As an Amazon Associate we earn from qualifying purchases. The price to you remains the same.

 The regularity of brushing your dog is certain to relate to the different breed and even the individual dog.
 But as a general guide, the short, smooth-coated dogs can benefit from a brush at least once or twice per week, but the dogs with a silky or long coat are more likely to benefit from using the grooming brush on an almost daily schedule.
 Of course, it also depends on how dirty your dog gets.
 Dirtier dogs are going to need to be groomed more often.

 In most cases, we recommend getting a professional to clip your dog’s coat.
 All breeds require different techniques and it takes certain know-how to clip a dog correctly.
 If your dog has small mats that you just can’t seem to get with a brush, you can remove these with a pair of scissors.

 Do cheap pet brushes work?

 Cheap dog brushes do brush.
 However, they aren’t nearly as durable as more expensive brushes.
 Because of this, you may end up spending more money, in the long run, buying a bunch of cheap brushes than just selecting a professional brush in the first place.

 What kind of brush is best for my dog?

 All dogs need a brush based on their coat type.
 A brush that is perfect for one dog might not be suitable at all for another dog.

-With the best manual or electric dog grooming brush listed above, you can see there are plenty of high-quality options to maintain a healthy and shiny coat.
+With the best manual or electric dog grooming brush, there are plenty of high-quality options to maintain a healthy and shiny coat.